“Create the future”

 A firm believer that technology should contribute to progress in society, Charlès has positioned Dassault Systèmes as the preferred partner for innovation, empowering businesses with sustainable step-changes in competitive performance.

 In 1989, he was part of the inspiration behind digital mock-up (DMU), allowing design engineers to produce full-blown 3D models of products.
 And in 1995, he initiated the DMU of the Boeing 777, the world's first all-digital designed aircraft.
-In 1996, Charlès orchestrated the flotation of Dassault Systèmes on the stock market, providing a strong and stable platform for growth, and became member of the Board of Directors.
+In 1996, Charlès orchestrated the flotation of Dassault Systèmes on the stock market, providing a strong and stable platform for growth.
+He had become member of the Board of Directors in 1993

 In 1997, he expanded and strengthened Dassault Systèmes' commercial footprint with the acquisition of SolidWorks to serve businesses large and small.
 The Company also resumed control of its entire distribution network in 2010, which had previously been in the hands of IBM.